 Tourism in Newfoundland and Labrador plays a huge role in our daily lives and impacts more than you might think.
+As we emerge from the pandemic, there are numerous employment opportunities readily available in tourism.
 Keep reading to discover how the industry supports our communities across the province.
+Tourism is an industry that fosters life-long careers.

 Q2.
 How many people are employed by the tourism industry?